2017 Chicago-Kent Law Review Live Symposium

 Sheldon H. Nahmod, University Distinguished Professor, IIT Chicago-Kent College of Law

-Lori A. Ringhand, University of Georgia School of Law
+Lori A. Ringhand, J. Alton Hosch Professor of Law, University of Georgia School of Law

 The Ginsburg Rules

 Lori A. Ringhand is the Associate Dean for Academic Affairs & J. Alton Hosch Professor of Law at the University of Georgia School of Law.
 Ringhand teaches Constitutional Law, Comparative Constitutional Law, and Election Law.
 She received her JD degree from University of Wisconsin and a post-law degree from Oxford University.

 Ringhand’s work focuses on the Supreme Court confirmation process and the voting patterns and practices of Supreme Court justices.
 She is the co-author of Supreme Court Confirmation Hearings and Constitutional Change, published by Cambridge University Press, as well as a constitutional law casebook published by Carolina Academic Press.
 Her scholarship has been published in both peer and student edited journals, and she is a frequent commentator in the national and international media.
 Her work has been discussed on the editorial pages of the New York Times, as well as on BBC and CNN.
 Ringhand is a 2016-17 University of Georgia Women’s Leadership Fellow, the 2010 and 2014 recipient of the University of Georgia Law School’s Ellington Award for Excellence in Teaching, and the 2017 recipient of the John C. O’Bryne Memorial Award for Significant Contributions Furthering Student-Faculty Relations.